MicrosoftDocs/cpp-docs/docs/mfc/reference/event-sink-maps.md

  The dispatch ID of the property involved in the notification.

  *pfnRequest*
  Pointer to a member function that handles the `OnRequestEdit` notification for this property.
-This function should have a BOOL return type and a **BOOL\*** parameter.
+This function should have a BOOL return type and a **BOOL&ast;** parameter.
 This function should set the parameter to TRUE to allow the property to change and FALSE to disallow.
 The function should return TRUE to indicate the notification was handled; otherwise FALSE.

  *pfnChanged*
  Pointer to a member function that handles the `OnChanged` notification for this property.
 The function should have a BOOL return type and a UINT parameter.
 The function should return TRUE to indicate that notification was handled; otherwise FALSE.